datacentricdesign/iob22/index.md

 The Python programming assignments are accessible on this website, via the left panel or from the overview further down this page.
 They have an introductory video discussing and demonstrating the whole assignment.
 Each step is described in the text.

-Apart from the first one, each assignment starts with a review of the elements covered in the previous in the context of the assignment.
+Apart from the first one, each assignment starts with a review of the elements covered in the previous assignment.
 Then, it explores new elements or iterates on some challenging elements already covered.
 Finally, it offers a series of extra tasks for you to explore if you feel like exploring further.
 We attributed each assignment a series of labels to indicate the type of element you will learn:

 Concepts
 {: .label .label-green }